adamluzsi/testcase/blog/story-of-assert-one-of.md

 ```

 However, while the `AnyOf` tool felt as an increadibly power tool,
-it also felt a bit of boilerplate to use, so I created a wrapper around it:
+it also felt a bit of boilerplate to use, so it made sense to continue
+and create a dedicated `OneOf` assertion helper, by wrapping it up:

 ```go
 assert.OneOf(t, vs, func(t testing.TB, got T) {